Dscano/learn-asciidoc/p4-spec-next/README-differences-between-madoko-and-asciidoc-pdf.md

 This does not occur for cross-references in M.  Seems like a minor improvement in A.

-TODO: In M, cross-references to a top-level section are "Section
-<number>".
-In A they are "Chapter <number>".
-In A they are "Section
-<number.number>" if it is a second level or lower level section.
-Acceptable?

 Figure captions in M have a horizontal rule line separating them from the figure, but no such line in A.  Something to try to improve in A output?
 It does not seem like a bad difference to me.
 In addition, A has figure captions in Italic font, but not Italic in M.

-Figures in A appear wherever the markup for them does, relative to the text.
-They "float" in A, typically appearing at the top of a page.
-TODO: It might be nice to change this in A, if there is a way.

 Monospaced terms like `extern` are red in A, but some dark color (dark purple?) in M.  I do not know if this is something people would prefer to change, or not.
 It seems reasonable to me.

-TODO: Second and third level bullet symbols in bullet lists of A appear as rectangular black-lined boxes with white interior in PDF output.
-In M, second level bullets appear as dashes, and third level as asterisks.
-It would be nice to improve this in A.  Example: See second bullet list in Section 3.
-For third level bullet, see second bullet list in Section 6.8.

 Cross-references to an appendix in M appear as "Section B", but as "Appendix B" in A.  I like A's better.